processannotator/processannotator-server/README.md

-# ProjectAnnotator
+# Process.Annotator

-## Overview
+This is the backend/server component of process.annotator.
+If you are looking for the client component see [empty](empty)

 ### Backend/Server
 The Backend consinsts of a running CouchDB instance and a *NodeJS* script that listens to CouchDB events and does some maintanance work and helps creating project databases on the clients behalve (because only admin users are allowed to do so).

-### Client

-- The Client is an [Electron](http://electron.atom.io/) application (Has access to NodeJS under the hood, and also serves a minimal chromium for rendering and also JS executation).
-It is basically a Website that runs locally on the users computer and has access to NodeJS, which a regular website does not.
-Right the main brance depends on NodeJS for bluetooth support.
-However the `A-Frame` branch runs as a regular website and does not require Electron.

-- The UI is done with HTML/CSS rendered in electrons chromium instance

-- We are using [Polymer](http://polymer-project.org/) for templating UI elements like our *annotation-box* or *dashboard*.
-Polymer uses the W3C standard [https://www.w3.org/TR/components-intro/](Web Components).

-- To communicate with the CouchDB backend, [PouchDB](http://pouchdb.com/) is used. his makes it easy to use the application offline, because pouchdb creates a local DB (basically an [IndexDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) that uses the backend CouchDB when possible but falls back to the local storage when the user or server is offline.
-Both local pouchdb, and CouchDB get synced automatically by pouchdb!
+If you want to use the *neonionREST*-based process.annotator (experimental) you won't need this repo, but setup the REST-API according to [empty](empty).

 ## Getting Started
 ### Prerequisites
-To use *ProcessAnnotator* with your own infrastructure you first need to install following dependencies **on your server** (For testing this can be identical with your localhost/client of course):
+To use *ProcessAnnotator* with your own infrastructure you first need to install following dependencies **on your server** (For testing this can be identical with your localhost/client):
 - couchdb
 - nodejs (>5 tested, might or might not work with lower versions)
 - npm (should get installed with nodejs)